xebia-functional/bitly_ios_sdk/README.md

 ####4) Get in touch

 If you continue to have problems, open an issue here: https://github.com/bitly/bitly\_ios\_sdk/issues.
+The author of this SDK would like to shamelessly plead for your patience on the basis of being 9 months pregnant when she wrote this, see http://bit.ly/vInTHE :)